 These apartment buildings are known as the Mayfair Mansions, designed by Herbert Charles Roberts.
 H.C.
 Roberts was an architect born in Cornwall, England, and emigrated to Canada (Toronto) in 1909, where he specialized in designing apartment buildings, and by his own claim has designed and supervised over 200 buildings.

-Drawing by Doug Lawrence @dsl_design_, the Lawren Harris House on Ava Crescent in Forest Hill.
+Drawing by Douglas Lawrence Architect @dsl_design_, the Lawren Harris House on Ava Crescent in Forest Hill.